alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part1.md

 - Open the [Azure Portal](https://portal.azure.com/).
 - Navigate to "Resource groups" in the left-hand menu.
 - Select the resource group `myResourceGroup`.
-- Click on the Key Vault `myKeyVault` to view its details.
+- Click on the Key Vault to view its details.

 ![alt text](images/Part1.png)